-Data Separation Security Function Policy (SFP) states that data shall flow between Transmitter Port group A and Receiver Port group B if and only if a deliberate logical connection has been established to connect A to B. There shall be no data flow between any pair of Transmitter Port Groups or Receiver Port Groups.
-There shall be no data flow between Transmitter Port Groups or Receiver Port Groups and any other physical port on the Switch.
+Data Separation Security Function Policy (SFP) states that data shall flow between Transmitter Port A and Receiver Port B if and only if a deliberate logical connection has been established to connect A to B. There shall be no other data flow between a Transmitter Port or a Receiver Port and any other physical port on the Switch.